schauveau/SDL-ctrl/README.md

-# THIS IS A PRIVATE BRANCH TO EXPERIMENT WITH A NEW KEYBOARD EVENT TYPE.
+# THIS IS A FORK OF SDL2 TO EXPERIMENT WITH A NEW KEYBOARD EVENT TYPE.

-When the CTRL modifier is activated, SDL2 does not generate `SDL_TEXTINPUT` events meanning that the code can only use the information provided in `SDL_KEYPRESS` ;
+When the CTRL modifier is activated, SDL2 does not generate `SDL_TEXTINPUT` events so that the code can only use the information provided in `SDL_KEYPRESS` ;
 that is the 'keycode' and the 'modifiers' bits

 This is problematic because because there is no practical way to figure out which character should be used when Shift or AltGr is active.
-For example, if an application want to handle `ctrl-@` then it should detect `Shift-2` with the US qwerty layout, `Shift-'` with the UK qwerty layout and `AltGr-à` with the French azerty layout.
+For example, if an application wants to handle `ctrl-@` then it should detect `Shift-2` with the US qwerty layout, `Shift-'` with the UK qwerty layout and `AltGr-à` with the French azerty layout.

-This is not feasible with the current API since the layout is not and should not be exposed to the user.
+This is not feasible with the current API because the layout is not and should not be exposed to the user.

 The proposed solution is to produce a new event of kind `SDL_TEXTINPUTCTRL` that will be emited when `CTRL` prevents the production of `SDL_TEXTINPUT`.
-This is a non-breaking change since old applications will ignore the new events.
+That should be a non-breaking change since old applications can ignore new events.

 This fork implements a proof of concept for the `wayland` and `x11` backends.